abettermap/custom-cuisine-site/about.md

 intro: >-
   For over 20 years, Custom Cuisine has provided professional catering services at reasonable prices in the North Texas Area.
 Custom Cuisine represents our philosophy about catering.
-We don’t limit our offerings with preset menus.
-  All our clients are unique and different.
+All our clients are unique and different so we don’t limit our offerings to preset menus.
+Call for a free consultation today.
 ---

 ## Philosophy